-The applicant seeks relief contending, in effect, the applicant did nothing wrong.
+The applicant seeks relief contending, in effect, the applicant was separated due to medical reasons and would like an upgrade to reflect that.

 b.
-Board Type and Decision: In a records review conducted on 24 July 2024, and by a 5-0 vote, the Board denied the request upon finding the separation was both proper and equitable.
+Board Type and Decision: In a telephonic personal appearance conducted on 15 July 2024, and by a 5-0 vote, the Board denied the request upon finding the separation was both proper and equitable.

-Please see Section 9 of this document for more detail regarding the Board's decision.
+Please see Board Discussion and Determination of this document for more detail regarding the Board's decision.